-Upon returning to the judge, the handler on the right should have his dog on the right.
+Upon returning to the judge, the handler on the right should have their dog on their right.
 This is to allow the dogs to move together and not be placed between the two dogs.

 DISTANCES IN RING

 Another aspect to take into account is one's own distance from the dog we are showing: